Updated April 24, 2023

 There are 6 steps to get you to the perfect vision statement for your organization.
-These will not only boost your goal and vision for the business, but will also help cascade this vision to the rest of your organization, including your employees, management, and other staff.
-Once you have the vision statement prepared, the aim will come alive and you will have an entire organization working towards the fulfillment of this vision.
+These will not only boost your goal and vision for the business but will also help cascade this vision to the rest of your organization, including your employees, management, and other staff.
+Once you have the vision statement prepared, the aim will come alive, and an entire organization will work towards fulfilling this vision.

 1. Revisiting Your Business Strategy Plan

-Whatever you need in order to build your vision statement is present in your business’ strategic plan.
-This plan needs to be carefully revisited for you to find the common thread and the sole message that your business is trying to convey to its customers and staff.
-Your strategic plan will include:
+Whatever you need to build your vision statement is in your business’s strategic plan.
+This plan needs to be carefully revisited to find the common thread and the message your business is trying to convey to its customers and staff.
+Your strategic plan will include the following:

 - Elevator pitch

 You will need to tap on that aim and vision.
 Once you get there, you will be better positioned to think of your vision statement and how it will promote the business ahead.